stevula/hacker-news-scraper/README.md

 ## Summary
 We've been creating custom Ruby objects that have both *state* and *behavior*.
 State is the data internal to an object—think instance variables in Ruby.
 Behavior is what the object can do, and we think about behavior as the methods to which an object responds.

-From where do we get the data that that becomes the state of our objects?
+From where do we get the data that becomes the state of our objects?
 In a [previous challenge][parsing-data-1-csv-in-csv-out-challenge], we've seen that we can create Ruby objects from the data is a CSV file.
 As we continue through Dev Bootcamp, we'll be creating objects based on data in a variety of formats:  a simple text file, JSON, a database, etc.

 In this challenge, we're going to use HTML as a data source.
 We'll take a webpage and parse the markup into Ruby objects.
 Extracting information from websites as we'll be doing is known as [web scraping][].